dtinit/data-transfer-project/extensions/data-transfer/portability-data-transfer-deezer/Readme.md

 ## Maintained By

-The Google extension was created and maintained by the [DTP maintainers](mailto:portability-maintainers@googlegroups.com) (this includes developers from Google).
+The Deezer extension was created and maintained by the [DTP maintainers](mailto:portability-maintainers@googlegroups.com) (this includes developers from Google).